Illustration of How to Label Sponsored Content, Affiliate Labels, and Editorial Content

 • Review

 Each term should have a written definition and examples.
-Staff should not improvise new categories unless the taxonomy is revised.
+Staff should not invent new categories on the fly unless the taxonomy is updated.

 URL and Section Architecture